jim-schwoebel/allie/README.md

 * Images --> .PNG / .JPG --> .PNG
 * Video --> .MP4 / .M4A --> .MP4

+This aligns well with how we define 'samples' in our pipeline.

 ## Features to add
 ### Datasets
 * [PyDataset](https://github.com/iamaziz/PyDataset) - numerical datasets